vinivaliati/Project-IBM-attrition/README.md

 ├── models <- Trained and serialized models, model predictions, or model summaries.
 |
 ├── notebooks <- Jupyter notebooks.
-Naming convention is a number (for ordering), │ creator initials and a short description separated by -, e.g., │ 01-fb-initial-data-exploration.
+Naming convention is a number (for ordering),
-│
 | └── src <- Source code for use in this project.
 | │
 | ├── init.py <- Makes this a Python module